membrane-systems/PCAlipids/tutorial/tutorial.md

 #### Step 3: Characteristic timescales

-To describe the equilibration process of the molecule of interest we could calculate the autocorrelation decay of the trajectory projections on the PC, or to study the process of PDFs convergence using Kolmogorov-Smirnov statistics.
+To describe the equilibration process of the molecule of interest we either calculate the decay in autocorrelation of the PC projection values, or look at the convergence of PC projections' PDFs using Kolmogorov-Smirnov statistics.
 PCALipids can perform both types of the analysis.

-First, we need to split the projection file into the files, where only the projections on the specific PC will be:
+First, we need to split the projection file into separate files, containing only the projections on a specific PC:

     $ pcalipids splitproj -p proj.xvg